William L. Borden: Congressional staffer

 Borden's own ultimate vision of the best weapon for his inevitable war went even further, being that of a nuclear-powered aircraft carrying thermonuclear weapons.
 In his JCAE role, Borden engaged during 1951–52 in considerable correspondence with officials regarding the U.S. Aircraft Nuclear Propulsion program and the work General Electric was doing towards it.
 The first time Borden met Oppenheimer in person was at a GAC meeting where the physicist was belittling the idea of a nuclear-powered bomber.

 In any case, in the words of the official AEC history, Borden had become "one of the most powerful and effective spokesmen for nuclear weapons in the atomic energy establishment."
 Borden received a modest amount of press attention during this time, such as in March 1952 when he was profiled for having achieved considerable influence in Washington by the age of thirty-two.

 In July 1952, McMahon died after a short illness.
 In the United States Senate elections, 1952, Republicans gained back control of the chamber and the committee.
 These two factors led to a decline in Borden's influence, but Borden felt that the burden of keeping the pressure on the development of nuclear weapons had fallen on him.
-Although Borden had some sympathy with aspects of Operation Candor, a push by the new Eisenhower administration to be more open with the American public about nuclear weapons matters, Borden did not want any information made public that might help the Soviets with their nuclear efforts.
+Although Borden had some sympathy with aspects of Operation Candor, a push by the new Eisenhower administration to be more open with the American public about nuclear weapons matters, he did not want any information made public that might help the Soviets with their nuclear efforts.

 Borden's situation became worse following an incident in January 1953 where physicist John A. Wheeler, who was working on an H-bomb chronology that Borden had commissioned, lost a highly sensitive document on an overnight train.
 Borden was considered sometimes lax with security procedures to begin with, and he was held as the person most responsible for this security breach.
 President Dwight D. Eisenhower was furious and Vice President Richard M. Nixon wanted Borden and his staff investigated.
 AEC chair Gordon Dean was eager to diminish the power of the JCAE, and used the Wheeler incident as a lever with which to push Borden out.
 By end of May 1953, Borden was gone from the JCAE.